neelampurswani/DataScience1/README.md

 # DataScience1
  This is a collection of problem sets I worked on in the Fall quarter of 2018 as a part of Data Science I - Theoretical foundations for Machine Learning.

-Problem Set 1 - Exploring Data
+Problem Set 1 - Exploring Data \n
 Problem Set 2 - Data Wrangling
 Problem Set 3 - Data Analysis
 Problem Set 4 - Statistical Theory